 This property defines the reference event for a SP11 Temporal Reference System.

 Examples:

-the Gregorian Calendar (SP11) has reference event Birth of Christ (E67).
+the proleptic Gregorian Calendar (SP11) has reference event Birth of Christ (E67).
+[The actual date of the birth of Christ is regarded to be unknown and therefore is not the reference event.]

 In first-order logic: